michue/AutoTypeExclude/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context
 [NOTE]: # (Provide any additional information you may have)
 OS:
 KeePass Version:
 Plugin Version:

-[NOTE]: # (If possible, please attach a debug file.
-Have a look at the wiki for details.)
+[NOTE]: # (If possible, please attach an example database showcasing the bug.)